BCPA - Lobbying

 to be heard. (c) The validity of any action taken by the Property Appraiser,

-any decision-making body under her jurisdiction, or BCPA employees, shall
+any decision-making body under his jurisdiction, or BCPA employees, shall

 not be affected by the failure of any lobbyist to comply with the provisions